COS301-SE-2025/Fire-Fighter/firefighter-platform/src/test/java/com/apex/firefighter/ticket/TicketService_README.md

 **Purpose**: Tests basic ticket creation and retrieval functionality.

 **Test Steps**:
-- Creates a new ticket with ID "JIRA-123"
+- Creates a new ticket with ID "JIRA-123" and all new fields
-- Verifies ticket properties (ID, description, validity)
+- Verifies all ticket properties (ID, description, validity, userId, etc.)
 - Tests retrieval by database ID
 - Tests retrieval by ticket ID